agx540/complexK8/docker-kubernetes.md

 ![Deployment pod template](img/2020-03-16-16-10-03.png)

+#### Volume

+On-disk files in a Container are ephemeral, which presents some problems for non-trivial applications when running in Containers.
+First, when a Container crashes, kubelet will restart it, but the files will be lost - the Container starts with a clean state.
+Second, when running Containers together in a Pod it is often necessary to share files between those Containers.
+The Kubernetes Volume abstraction solves both of these problems.

 ### How to deploy a new image version for a deployment

 ![three possibilities to update an image of a deployment](2020-03-16-17-31-04.png)